 - Medicare Advantage plans, on the other hand, often include vision, dental and hearing coverage.
-In 2021, the KFF notes that 91%, 92%, and 88% of Medicare Advantage plans provided vision, dental, and hearing coverage.
+In 2023, the KFF notes that 97% or more individual plans offer some vision, fitness, telehealth, hearing or dental benefits.
 Coverage and costs can vary by plan, so you will need to assess whether you only require routine care (such as cleanings and screenings) or coverage for procedures and supplies (like dental implants and contact lenses).

 #5: How Much Do You Have for Out-of-Pocket Expenses?

 The cost of premiums and out-of-pocket expenses changes yearly.
-Whether you are on Original Medicare or Medicare Advantage, you will always need to pay the standard Part B premium, which is $148.50 for 2021.
-This premium is higher for those whose income exceeds a given threshold.
+Whether you are on Original Medicare or Medicare Advantage, you will always need to pay the standard Part B premium.

 Besides, Original Medicare is not completely free: